gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 **Real Mailbox Examples**

-* CANmodule-III is a HDL CAN controller module which has 16 receive mailboxes and 8 transmit mailboxes[^bib-design-reuse-embedded-can-bus-controller].
+* CANmodule-III is a HDL CAN controller module which has 16 receive mailboxes and 8 transmit mailboxes[^design-reuse-embedded-can-bus-controller].
 * STM32F microcontrollers with CAN peripherals have a number and transmit/receive mailboxes.

 ## CAN Bus Repeaters